Jaynornj/Jaynornj.github.io/aboutme.md

 ---
 Hey there!!

-My name is Jay Neiva
+My name is Jay Neiva.

 ### My story